 The NAR was established in 1962 to standardize the registration of local racing's racehorse owners and racehorses as well as to establish a licensing authority for local racing trainers and jockeys nationwide.
 Racing by local governments consists of 14 local governments located throughout the country, which serve as organizers of the races held within their jurisdiction.
-These 14 local governments, two municipal, and 10 joint-organizations.
+These 14 local governments are comprised of two prefectural governments, two municipal, and 10 joint-organizations.
 NAR is the authority that oversees this racing.

-The 14 organizers of racing by local governments held 14,779 races during 2019 at 17 tracks with a turnover of approximately ¥674 billion.
-They operated 17 tracks, which included two (Sapporo and Chukyo) on loan from JRA and one racecourse (Obihiro) which specializes in only draft horse races.
+The 14 organizers of racing by local governments held 14,934 races during 2020 at 15 tracks with a turnover of approximately ¥863 billion.
+They operated 15 tracks, which included one racecourse (Obihiro) which specializes in only draft horse races.

-2019 Arima Kinen (The Grand Prix)
+2020 Arima Kinen (The Grand Prix) (winner: CHRONO GENESIS)